Motto: Relationships are the only things that really matter; treat them accordingly.

 Business and Operations, Manager

-Motto: You cannot succeed with failure.
+Motto: You cannot succeed without failure.

 Judy Adair has been with the Northwest Gas Association since March 1991.